 Focal sophonts have the ability to focus on a particular object or goal amidst a larger and often irrelevant or discordant environment.
 This is good for survival in many senses, but it also means the sophont has a hard time visualizing how multiple facets add up to a single large concept, as they physically cannot unfocus.
 The best a focal sophont can do is shift their focus to encompass the entire thing, but that means letting go of the details of the facets that the large thing is comprised of.
-This is a very common viewpoint for most sophonts, especially those evolved from predators.
+This type of stimulus processing is almost universal among Sphaeran sophonts, especially those evolved from predators.

 Focal sapience isn't always single-focus.
-Many sophont species rely on focal sensory input from more than one set of sensors (most commonly optic organs), and thus are able to split their focus to two or more different things at once.
+Some sophont species rely on focal sensory input from more than one set of sensors (most commonly optic organs), and thus are able to split their focus to two or more different things at once.
 This is highly advantageous to the fast pace of a technologically advanced society where information comes and goes at speeds equal to or arbitrarily greater than the speed of light.
 Multifocal sapience typically evolves in species descended from pack predators, but is also somewhat common in sophonts with high-complexity environments, like the eight-eyed Jorogumo

 Another version of sapience that is the opposite of focal sapience, sometimes referred to as "philosophical" sapience.
 This occurs in species which, due to their biology, physically cannot focus on a single object or goal and view their entire environment with uniform clarity.
 They can prioritize in an intuitive sense, but they simply cannot focus their attention on a select thing or even multiple select things.
 They view their environment holistically.
 Thus, they can study the details of the facets that make up a grand concept while simultaneously being wholly aware of the grand concept itself.
 An interesting side effect of nonfocal sapience is that sophonts of this type are significantly better at figuring out higher-order social conundrums due to their holistic view.
 They are able to see both sides of an issue with equal attention and concern, while at the same time being also aware of how the issue itself affects the environment (in all senses of the word).

-Very rarely does a sophont species evolve balanced sapience.
-This focality type combines focal and nonfocal sapience in a manner different than hemifocal sapience.
-Sophonts with the balanced type have a full focal capacity bestowed upon them by one or more sets of focal sensory organs, while a separate but linked part of the mind handles the nonfocal input from the panoramic sensory organs.
+Sophonts with the rare balanced type have a full focal capacity bestowed upon them by one or more sets of focal sensory organs, while a separate but linked part of the mind handles the nonfocal input from the panoramic sensory organs.
 Balanced sophonts can link the data provided by these two sets and formulate solutions based on both.

 Social Structure Classifications

 The five known 'types' of social sapience are determined by the social structure that they inherently contain; and specifically, how the individual relates to the community in each.
 The four classifications are actually broad divisions that, together, comprise a wide spectrum of individual-commune relationship structure.
 An interesting phenomenon inherent in the spectrum is that sophonts closer to the collective end will have increasingly more utopic societies, whereas sophonts closer to the draconic end of the spectrum will have increasingly dystopic and dysfunctional societies.
-At the collective extreme, societies are noted to be completely utopic and harmonious, as opposed to the draconic extreme where society does not even exist.
+At the collective extreme, societies tend to be completely utopic, as opposed to the draconic extreme where society does not even exist.